 TYPE SEVEN: The Epicure / The Enthusiast

-If you are an Epicure, you are optimistic, fun-loving and positive visioning with a strong belief that frustration and pain can be avoided by attending to positive options.
+If you are an Epicure, you are optimistic, fun-loving and positive visioning with a strong belief that frustration and pain can be avoided by attending to positive options and possibilities.

-You habitually focus your attention on positive possibilities in all things.
+You habitually focus your attention on options and positive possibilities in all things.

 You are driven by a gluttony for interesting ideas and pleasurable experiences, now and in the future.
 Challenges for 7s include being scattered, impulsive and self-referencing.
 Their minds move so fast and this is an unconscious strategy to avoid the limits of the present moment.
 A positive vision takes work and attention to less exciting practical details which can be avoided or backgrounded by the 7.